ZoeLeBlanc/dispatchesfromcairo/_posts/2016-06-22-American-Embassy-in-Cairo-Reading-List.md

 ---
 layout: post
-cover: false
+cover: 'assets/images/cover1.jpg'
-title: I Have a Dream
+title: American Embassy in Cairo Reading List
-date:   1963-08-28 10:18:00
+date:   2016-06-22 10:18:00
-tags: speeches
+tags: research
-subclass: 'post tag-speeches'
+subclass: 'post tag-research'
-categories: 'casper'
+categories: 'research'
 navigation: True
-logo: 'assets/images/ghost.png'
+logo: 'assets/images/logo.png'
-cover: 'assets/images/cover4.jpg'
 ---

 I am happy to join with you today in what will go down in history as the greatest demonstration for freedom in the history of our nation.